-The measurement shall be conducted in accordance with paragraph 5. of Annex 4.
+The measurement shall be conducted in accordance with paragraph 5. of Annex 5.

 5.2.2.1.4.1.
-Electrical power train consisting of separate DC- or AC-buses
+Electric power train consisting of separate DC- or AC-buses

-If the AC high voltage buses and the DC high voltage buses are galvanically isolated from each other, isolation resistance between the high voltage bus and the electrical chassis (Ri, as defined in paragraph 5. of Annex 4) shall have a minimum value of 100 Ω/V of the working voltage for DC buses, and a minimum value of 500 Ω/V of the working voltage for AC buses.
+If the AC high voltage buses and the DC high voltage buses are galvanically isolated from each other, isolation resistance between the high voltage bus and the electrical chassis (Ri, as defined in paragraph 5. of Annex 5) shall have a minimum value of 100 Ω/V of the working voltage for DC buses, and a minimum value of 500 Ω/V of the working voltage for AC buses.

 5.2.2.1.4.2.
-Electrical power train consisting of combined DC- and AC-buses
+Electric power train consisting of combined DC- and AC-buses

-If the AC high voltage buses and the DC high voltage buses are galvanically connected isolation resistance between the high voltage bus and the electrical chassis (Ri, as defined in paragraph 5. of Annex 4) shall have a minimum value of 500 Ω/V of the working voltage.
+If the AC high voltage buses and the DC high voltage buses are conductively connected, they shall meet one of the following requirements:

+(a) Isolation resistance between the high voltage bus and the electrical chassis shall have a minimum value of 500 Ω/V of the working voltage;

+(b) Isolation resistance between the high voltage bus and the electrical chassis shall have a minimum value of 100 Ω/V of the working voltage and the AC bus meets the physical protection as described in paragraph 5.2.2.1.3;

-However, if the protection degree IPXXB is satisfied for all AC high voltage buses or the AC voltage is equal or less than 30 V after the vehicle impact, the isolation resistance between the high voltage bus and the electrical chassis (Ri, as defined in paragraph 5. of Annex 4) shall have a minimum value of 100 Ω/V of the working voltage.
+(c) Isolation resistance between the high voltage bus and the electrical chassis shall have a minimum value of 100 Ω/V of the working voltage and the AC bus meets the absence of high voltage as described in paragraph 5.2.2.1.1.

 5.2.2.2.
-Electrolyte spillage
+Electrolyte leakage

+5.2.2.2.1.
+In case of aqueous electrolyte REESS.

-In the period from the impact until 30 minutes after no electrolyte from the REESS shall spill into the passenger compartment and no more than 7 per cent of electrolyte shall spill from the REESS except open type traction batteries outside the passenger compartment.
-For open type traction batteries no more than 7 per cent with a maximum of 5.0 litres shall spill outside the passenger compartment.
+For a period from the impact until 60 minutes after the impact, there shall be no electrolyte leakage from the REESS into the passenger compartment and no more than 7 per cent by volume of the REESS electrolyte with a maximum of 5.0 l leaked from the REESS to the outside of the passenger compartment.
+The leaked amount of electrolyte can be measured by usual techniques of determination of liquid volumes after its collection.
+For containers containing Stoddard, coloured coolant and electrolyte, the fluids shall be allowed to separate by specific gravity then measured.

+5.2.2.2.2.
+In case of non-aqueous electrolyte REESS.

+For a period from the impact until 60 minutes after the impact, there shall be no liquid electrolyte leakage from the REESS into the passenger compartment, luggage compartment and no liquid electrolyte leakage to outside the vehicle.
+This requirement shall be verified by visual inspection without disassembling any part of the vehicle.

-The manufacturer shall demonstrate compliance in accordance with paragraph 6. of Annex 4.
+The manufacturer shall demonstrate compliance in accordance with paragraph 6. of Annex 5.